 So whilst it is true that AM allows for more design freedom than more established or traditional manufacturing techniques, we’re here to help shed light on the guidelines and recommendations that will help get the most from your design and ensure a successful print.

-Ricoh AM offers design and consultancy services to assist in the design phase of your project.
+Ricoh 3D offers design and consultancy services to assist in the design phase of your project.